nfejzic/nfejzic/README.md

 ### Hi! 👋

 Thank you for visiting my GitHub Profile!
-Here is some info about me, in case you wanted to know!
+Here is some info about me!

 #### Work 🔭